grafana/agent/docs/operation-guide.md

 # Operation Guide

+This guide helps you operate the Grafana Agent.

 ## Stability

 The core of Grafana Agent is considered stable and suitable for production use.
-Features and other functionality that are subject to change and are not recommended for production use will be tagged interchangably as either "beta" or "experimental."
+Features and other functionality that are subject to change and are not recommended for production use will be tagged as either "beta" or "experimental."

 ## Horizontal Scaling